malliamanis/brainscrew/README.md

 # Brainscrew
 Brainfuck but with words.
-Includes a Brainscrew interpreter, a Brainscrew to C compiler, a Brainscrew to Brainfuck and a Brainfuck to Brainscrew Compiler.
+Includes a Brainscrew interpreter, a Brainscrew to C compiler, a Brainscrew to Brainfuck compiler and a Brainfuck to Brainscrew compiler.

 ## How to build
 for debug